2022 Year-End Tax Planning for Individuals

 - Shifting investments to municipal bonds or investments that do not pay dividends to reduce taxable income in future years.

-On the other hand, taxpayers that will be in a higher tax bracket in 2022 or that would be subject to the proposed 2022 surcharges may want to consider potential ways to move taxable income from 2022 into 2021, such that the taxable income is taxed at a lower tax rate.
-Current year actions to consider that could reduce 2022 taxes include:
+On the other hand, taxpayers that will be in a higher tax bracket in 2023 may want to consider potential ways to move taxable income from 2023 into 2022, such that the taxable income is taxed at a lower tax rate.
+Current year actions to consider that could reduce 2023 taxes include:

 Long-Term Capital Gains